-PSYC 6391 Contract Study/Directed Research (3)
+PSYC 6391 Independent Research/Directed Research (3).

-Under the direction of a faculty member, design and conduct a research project, analyze data, and submit findings for presentation or publication.
-Prerequisite: admission to Psychology graduate program and permission of instructor.
+Under the direction of a faculty member, design and conduct a research project, analyze data, and submit a finding for presentation of publication.
+Prerequisite: admission to Psychology Graduate Program and permission of instructor.

-PSYC 6392 Practicum (3)
+PSYC 6392 Practicum (3).

-Three seinester hours (225 clock hours) of supervised practical experience in an appropriate clinic or research setting (depending on area of concentration).
-Prerequisites for applied research M.A. students: PSYC 6302, 6304 and 6324; and approval of the Thesis Proposal.
-Prerequisites for clinical M.A. students: PSYC 6305, 6321, 6323, 6324, 6350 and 6351; 24 hours towards graduate degree; proof of liability insurance; approval of the Thesis Proposal; and permission of instructor.
+Three semester hours (225 clock hours) of supervised practical experience in an appropriate clinical or research setting (depending on area of concentration).
+Prerequisites for clinical M.A. students: PSYC 6305, 6321, 6323, 6324, 6350, and 6351; 24 hours towards graduate degree; proof of liability insurance; and permission of instructor.
 Course may be repeated for a total of six maximum hours.
 Practicum will be graded by S for satisfactory and U for unsatisfactory.
 The S does not calculate in the GPA; but the grade of S does indicate satisfactory completion of 3 credit hours of practicum experience.
 The U calculates as a failing grade in the GPA.